JingLongChia/A211-SQIT5033-Hotel-Booking-Demand-Project/README.md

 y = df_1['is_canceled']
 ```

-For this Descriptive data mining will using two different dataset split which is 2:1 and 4:1
+For this Predictive data mining will using two different dataset split which is 2:1 and 4:1

 ```Python
 X_train, X_test, y_train, y_test = train_test_split(X, y, stratify = y, test_size = 0.33, random_state = 42)